BarishNamazov/barish.me/src/pages/notebook/bugs.md

 ![Obligatory xkcd](https://imgs.xkcd.com/comics/new_bug.png)

+## 2025-12-13: don't use expensive hash in your tests

+I was using `Bun.password.hash` for hashing passwords in an app I'm working on.
+The default behavior uses `argon2`, which is great for security, but unfortunately very slow.

+It never appeared to me that was the cause of my tests taking forever to run, because in each I have to login.
+I knew something was very wrong, but the profiling output made it very clear :-)

 ## 2025-10-27: don't use mtime with deployed files

 I used `mtime` to get the last updated date of some entries in my blog and it